Principled RL for Flow Matching Emerges from the Chunk-level Policy Optimization: Related Work

-Action chunk \citep{zhao2023learning, lai2022action} has been widely applied to robotics \cite{chi2023diffusion}.
-This approach mitigates compounding error and non-Markovian noise in human demonstrations by jointly predicting a sequence of future actions rather than a single step.
-By shortening the effective control horizon, action chunking enables smoother and more stable rollouts.
-Recently, it has also proven effective in vision-language-action (VLA) models \citep{black2024pi_0, intelligence2504pi0} and in RL \citep{li2025reinforcement}.
-These successes suggest that chunking stabilizes long-horizon prediction, accelerates value propagation, and more effectively leverages non-Markovian behavior.
+Action chunking \cite{zhao2023learning, lai2025action} has been widely applied to robotics \cite{chi2025diffusion}.
+This approach mitigates compounding error and non-Markovian noise in human demonstrations by jointly predicting a sequence of future actions as a single action, which enables smoother and more stable rollouts.
+Recently, it has also proven effective in vision-language-action models \cite{black2024pi_0, black2025pi_} and in RL \cite{li2025reinforcement}.
+These successes suggest that action chunking accelerates value propagation and stabilizes long-horizon prediction.